What is Medicare Part D?

-Medicare Part D, sometimes referred to as a PDP (prescription drug plan), provides prescription drug coverage for Medicare beneficiaries.
+Medicare Part D, sometimes referred to as PDP (prescription drug plans), provides prescription drug coverage for Medicare beneficiaries.
 Original Medicare alone does not provide prescription drug coverage.
-You’ll have to find prescription drug coverage in one of two different ways: either enroll in a PDP on top of your Original Medicare (Part A and Part B), or purchase a Medicare Advantage plan.
+You’ll have to find prescription drug coverage in one of two different ways: either enroll in a Part D plan on top of your Original Medicare (Part A and Part B), or purchase a Medicare Advantage plan.

-Medicare Part D can be divided into four basic parts: the deductible, the initial coverage phase, the coverage gap, and then catastrophic coverage.
+Part D plans can be divided into four basic parts: the deductible, the initial coverage phase, the coverage gap, and then catastrophic coverage.

 Your annual deductible resets every year.
-Medicare Part D’s deductible for 2018 is $405.
-That means that every year, you will not receive prescription drug coverage until you’ve spent $405 on your prescriptions.
+A Part D plans deductible for 2019 is $415.
+That means that every year, you will not receive prescription drug coverage until you’ve spent $415 on your prescriptions.
 Since you can buy prescription drug plans from most major carriers, every plan can be a little different.
 Some plans may waive, reduce, or charge the deductible up front.

-Once you’ve reached your Part D deductible, you will enter the initial coverage phase.
-You’ll stay in this phase until you reach a spending limit, which is $3,750 in 2018.
+Once you’ve reached your Part D plan deductible, you will enter the initial coverage phase.
+You’ll stay in this phase until you reach a spending limit, which is $3,820 in 2019.
 During this time, you will be responsible for a copay for every prescription you purchase based on your drug formulary (the list of drugs that your plan covers).

-Every plan will have a formulary, or a list of drugs that your plan covers.
+All prescription drug plans will have a formulary, or a list of drugs that your plan covers.
 Drug formularies are organized by tiers according to copay level.
 For example, a cheap, generic pain killer may be a tier one medication that you only need to pay a $5 copay for, whereas a brand-name cancer drug may be a tier three medication that you need to pay a $30 copay for.
-Before you purchase a plan, a licensed agent can help you perform a formulary drug search to make sure the plan you like covers all of your prescriptions at a good rate.
+Before you purchase a Part D plan, a licensed agent can help you perform a formulary drug search to make sure the plan you like covers all of your prescriptions at a good rate.

-To be eligible for Medicare Part D, you must already have traditional Medicare (Medicare Part A and Part B) and live in a service area of a plan that provides prescription drug coverage.
+To be eligible for Medicare Part D, you must already have traditional Medicare (Medicare Part A and Part B) and live in a service area that offers prescription drug plans.
 However, it is completely voluntary to enroll in Medicare Part D. If enrolling is something you are interested in, then it is important that you familiarize yourself with the enrollment periods.

 The Part D initial enrollment period begins three months before the day you turn 65 and ends three months after your birthday.
 If you do not enroll in either a Part D plan or a Medicare Advantage plan during that time, you will be charged a late enrollment penalty fee.